abhijeet-godspeed/notes/QA-Engineer-v2/QA-Lead-Engineer.md

 ### 2. Prepare Prisma for testing
 - Ask the user if he has already pushed the prisma schema to testing database.
-- If he says NO: run `godspeed prisma prepare` command.
+- If he says NO: run `npm run prisma-prepare:test` command.
 - If he says YES: skip this step

 ### 3. Write Test Strategy